Please ensure Javascript is enabled for purposes of website accessibility

 Schools

-The Brunel Museum’s new school offering will be available for all school bookings starting in September 2025.
-If you’re interested in planning a visit or would like more information, please email us at hello@thebrunelmuseum.com.
-We’re currently finalising a new booking system—stay tuned for updates!
+The Brunel Museum’s new school offering is available for all school bookings starting in September 2025.
+If you’re interested in planning a visit or would like more information, please fill out our School Visit Booking Form.
+If you have any questions or would like more information, please email us at hello@thebrunelmuseum.com.

 What to expect: